mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-12-typography-urban-outfitters.md

 ---
-title: "Typography No No's with Urban Outfitters"
+title: "Typography no nos with Urban Outfitters"
 excerpt: "The typography in Urban Outfitters latest catalog has some serious readability issues."
 last_modified_at: 2013-04-26
 image:
   path: &image /assets/images/UO11-spring-featured.jpg
+  width: 1280
+  height: 640
   feature: *image
   teaser: /assets/images/UO-spring11-teaser.jpg
   thumbnail: /assets/images/UO11-spring-thumb.jpg
 categories: [articles]
 tags: [catalog, design, typography, critique, readability]
 support: false
+toc: true
 ---

 I think it is very clear that the April 2011 *Urban Outfitters* catalog was more concerned with style and art direction than typography.
 Now, I'm not trying to weigh the implications of, or reasons for this.
 Being a designer who values legibility and hierarchy, this catalog sure is filled with a bunch of head scratching typographic choices.